 Returning to Pre-COVID-19 Operations

-- Enhanced cleaning and disinfection processes, as well as other disease specific infection control measures based on the current CDC guidelines, continue to be used throughout Bayhealth’s facilities.
+Enhanced cleaning and disinfection processes, as well as other disease specific infection control measures based on the current CDC guidelines, continue to be used throughout Bayhealth’s facilities.
+These cleaning measures occur around-the-clock with our dedicated and highly-trained environmental team members.

 For more information on what to expect as a patient at a specific office or service center, contact that location directly.
 Patients will also be given more specific instructions when they schedule their appointment.